-- This policy is one of a series in St. Peter-in-Thanet's integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:
+- This policy is therefore one of a series in the school's integrated safeguarding portfolio and should be read in conjunction with the policies as listed below.

-- Discipline and Behaviour (including use of physical intervention and searching, screening and confiscations).
+- o Behaviour Management, linked to the Use of Physical Intervention

+- Code of Conduct/Behaviour policy

 - Searching, screening and confiscation

-- o Online Safety; Social media and Mobile technology
+- o Online Safety and Social Media

 - Anti-Bullying

-- o GDPR
+- Data Protection and Information Sharing

-- Image use see Online Policy
+- Image Use

-- Relationship and Sex Education (RSE)
+- Sex & Relationship Education

-- Health and safety
+- Health and Safety

+- Substance misuse

-- o Attendance
+- Attendance

-- Risk assessments (e.g. school trips, use of technology, St. Peter-in-Thanet re-opening)
+- Risk Assessments (e.g. school trips, use of technology)

-- First aid and accidents risk assessment
+- First Aid and Accidents

-- Managing allegations against staff
+- Managing Allegations Against Staff

-- Staff behaviour policy, including Acceptable Use of Technology Policies (AUP)
+- Code of Conduct for Staff (including Acceptable Use of Technology/AUP)

+- Safer Recruitment

 - Whistleblowing

-- Supporting Pupils with Medical Conditions
+- Searching screening and confiscation